+Market risk is the risk to the Bank's earnings arising from changes in interest rates, currency exchange rates or from fluctuations in bond prices.
 Market risk arises when changes in market rates, prices and volatilities lead to a decline in the value of assets and liabilities, including financial derivatives.
 Market risk is generated through both trading and banking book activities.